alpacahq/alpaca-trade-api-python/README.md

 object.
 Its `_raw` property returns the original raw primitive data unmarshaled from the response JSON text.

-When a REST API call sees the 429 or 504 status code, this library retries 3 times by default, with 3 seconds apart between each call.
-These are configurable with the following environment variables.

-- APCA_RETRY_MAX: the number of subsequent API calls to retry, defaults to 3
-- APCA_RETRY_WAIT: seconds to wait between each call, defaults to 3
-- APCA_RETRY_CODES: comma-separated HTTP status code for which retry is attempted
+Please note that the API is throttled, currently 200 requests per minute, per account.
+If your client exceeds this number, a 429 Too many requests status will be returned and this library will retry according to the retry environment variables as configured.

-If the retry exceeds, or other API error is returned, `alpaca_trade_api.rest.APIError` is raised.
+If the retries are exceeded, or other API error is returned, `alpaca_trade_api.rest.APIError` is raised.
 You can access the following information through this object.

 - the API error code: `.code` property